A short trip to Wai and Wai sightseeing

 2. Sunset a Menavali Ghat

 Swades, One of Shahrukh Khan’s movie had Wai as a location in his movie.
 As you descend to the riverside you will see women busy with their pile of clothes and men leading their buffaloes to the water.
 The glistening river gave a very soothing feeling.
 The place is not polluted and locals are keeping up with the maintenance of the Menavali Ghat.
 Very photogenic.
-A small temple at the coast of river Krishna.
+A small temple on the coast of river Krishna.
 One of the best wai sightseeing spots.

 3. Nana Fadnaves Wada